-During one of my weekend jaunts in Hanoi, I decided to go bold and do something unusual.
+During one of my weekend adventures in Hanoi, I decided to do something unusual.
 Nope, I didn’t decide to befriend other tourists or try to find love.
-I simply decided to make a wrong turn.
-On purpose.
-See, my usual routes as soon as I get off the bus is this: Bus Station > Cho Dong Xuan Market > Hoan Kiem Lake > CGV Tower Ba Trieu, and back.
+Instead, I simply decided to make a wrong turn on purpose (and ended up at the Ho Chi Minh Mausoleum).
+See, my usual route as soon as I get off the bus is this: Bus Station > Cho Dong Xuan Market > Hoan Kiem Lake > CGV Tower Ba Trieu, and back.
 I don’t take side roads or ones that aren’t too familiar.
-But this time, I actually DID!
+This time, however, I actually DID!

 The Ho Chi Minh Mausoleum is the final resting place of Ho Chi Minh.
-Ho Chi Minh was the prime minister and president of Vietnam who was the leading figure in the country’s independence.
-His mausoleum is considered one of Vietnam’s most important spots.
+Ho Chi Minh was the prime minister and president of Vietnam and was the leading figure in the country’s independence.
+His mausoleum is one of Vietnam’s most important spots.

-The mausoleum is located very close to the Presidential Palace where Ho Chi Minh lived.
-His body, which can be found inside the structure, is available for viewing.
+The mausoleum is very close to the Presidential Palace where Ho Chi Minh lived.
+His body, which rests inside the structure, is available for viewing.
 Rules and guidelines for visitors are strictly enforced, however.

-The mausoleum is surrounded by other important cultural, political, and historical structures.
+Surrounding the mausoleum are other important cultural, political, and historical structures.
 This yellow building, for example, features distinct French architecture.

-This modern structure is called the Vietnam National Assembly House.
+This modern structure is the Vietnam National Assembly House.

-Access to the Presidential Palace is strictly prohibited.
-The grounds, however, can be accessed by the public.
+Access to the Presidential Palace is not allowed.
+However, the public can access the grounds.
 One of the key features of the palace grounds is the carp pond.

 The most important feature, however, is the house on stilts where Ho Chi Minh lived.
-It is said that Ho Chi Minh refused to live in the Presidential Palace as it was where the French leaders lived during their reign.
+According to some articles I read, Ho Chi Minh did not live in the Presidential Palace as it was where the French leaders lived during their reign.

-The area under the house served as a meeting place for Ho Chi Minh and members of his cabinet.
+The area under the house was where Ho Chi Minh and the members of his cabinet met.

 Exiting the palace grounds, visitors are lead straight to the back of the mausoleum.

-Several hundred meters from the mausoleum is the Ho Chi Minh museum which houses some of the leader’s personal belongings.
+Several hundred meters from the mausoleum is the Ho Chi Minh Museum which houses the leader’s personal belongings.